• HOME

 Join PATHSA – see link in bio

-July CPD Meeting: Revising PsySSA’s Affirming Pr July CPD Meeting: Revising PsySSA’s Affirming Practice Guidelines: Processes, Methods & New Considerations
+July CPD Meeting: Revising PsySSA’s Affirming Prac July CPD Meeting: Revising PsySSA’s Affirming Practice Guidelines: Processes, Methods & New Considerations

 This session explores the newly revised PsySSA Affirmative Practice Guidelines for Psychology Professionals Working with Sexually and Gender-Diverse People, with a focus on the process of revision, shifts in approach, and the complexities that shaped the new edition.